ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

-The developer identifies the user-accessible content and actions with the \texttt{GenieProperty} and \texttt{GenieFunction} annotations, along with an example of how it may be referred to in English as shown in \autoref{fig:state-code} right.
-The GUI is defined as cascading components that are rendered from the user-accessible state. \textit{Components} are functions that developers define, which convert data in the state to HTML, UI elements, or a combination of other components.
+In practice, to work with \mr{}'s object-oriented state abstraction, the developer identifies the user-accessible content (object or object properties) and actions (functions) with the \texttt{GenieProperty} and \texttt{GenieFunction} annotations, respectively, along with an example of how it may be referred to in English as shown in \autoref{fig:state-code} right.
+The GUI is programmed using compositional components (similar to other declarative UI frameworks described above) rendered from the user-accessible state objects.
 This allows the internal state to be rendered to the user in a GUI\@.
-The high-level model of \mr{} resembles popular GUI development frameworks (React + Redux), which makes it easy for developers to learn and use (\ref{f:ease-learning-curve}). \mr{} automatically handles the retrieval of content off screen (\ref{i:access-off-screen-content}), the execution of actions off screen (\ref{i:access-off-screen-actions}), and combinations of the two (\ref{i:combine-multiple-actions-content}).
+The high-level model of \mr{} resembles popular GUI development frameworks (React + Redux), which makes it easy for developers to learn and use (\ref{f:ease-learning-curve}). \mr{} automatically handles the retrieval of content (objects/properties) off-screen (\ref{i:access-off-screen-content}), the execution of actions off-screen (\ref{i:access-off-screen-actions}), and combinations of the two (\ref{i:combine-multiple-actions-content}).
+In this way, voice and multimodal commands will be handled by LLM-generated programs and touch commands can be handled in the traditional way where developers write programs to handle each individual user input event.